 What are the cons of living in Portugal?

-Living in Portugal certainly has its perks, but there are some cons to consider as well.
-One significant drawback is the relatively low average income, which can make it challenging for expatriates to maintain a high standard of living, especially in major cities like Lisbon and Porto, where the cost of living has been steadily rising.
-Portugal’s bureaucracy can be cumbersome and slow, making administrative tasks more time-consuming.
+Living in Portugal offers many perks, but there are also some cons.
+A notable drawback is the average income, which can make it tough for expatriates to maintain a high standard of living in comparison to their home country, particularly in major cities like Lisbon and Porto, where the cost of living is rising.

 Can you live in Lisbon with only English?